linnarsson-lab/loom-viewer/README.md

    .  └─ Cortex.loom
 ```

 Once we start a local loom server (see below) and open `localhost:8003`, the resulting view should be a single project, `Linnarsson Lab`, with a single loom file, `Cortex.loom`.
-Opening it should give the same results as the on-line versoin.
+Opening it should give the same results as the on-line version.

 ### Generating heatmap tiles with `loom tile`